Here’s Why Paper and the Holiday Season Go Hand in Hand…

 From holiday cards and packaging to decor and wrapping paper, this season, more than ever, we rely on paper, packaging and other paper products.

 Even in the digital age, the paper industry is booming.
 In fact, there are more jobs available in the paper industry in any one year than all of the new paper science and engineering graduates throughout the country combined.

 So exactly how much paper do we use during the holiday season?
 Let’s start with holiday cards.

-Don’t forget about the paper used to decorate homes for the holiday, the paper products used for napkins and plates during holiday entertaining, the apparel boxes and packaging that accompany every gift, the paper used to write wish lists and letters to Santa, and the paper used for thank you notes.
+And don’t forget about the paper used to decorate homes and wrap presents, the paper products used for napkins and plates during holiday entertaining, the apparel boxes and gift bags that accompany gifts, the paper used to write wish lists and letters to Santa, and the paper used for thank you notes.

 Before you go worrying about all the trees it takes to make paper, remember that wood is a responsibly sourced renewable resource–each year, forests in the US and Canada grow significantly more wood than is harvested.
 More so, in North America, paper is recycled more than any other commodity.

 So, while you’re celebrating the season, remember just how essential paper is to your holiday!